 Criminal Defense in Manatee County

-The criminal defense attorneys at Sammis Law Firm represent facing felony and misdemeanor charges prosecuted in Bradenton and Manatee County, FL.
+The criminal defense attorneys at Sammis Law Firm represent facing felony and misdemeanor charges prosecuted in at the courthouse in Bradenton for Manatee County, FL.

 We represent clients on a variety of charges including:

 - Driving under the Influence (DUI) – commonly referred to as Drunk Driving, including: